 14. OPERATING SEGMENT INFORMATION - CONTINUED

-An analysis of the Company's revenue and expenses by segment is presented below.
+a) An analysis of the Company's revenue and expenses by segment is presented below for the six months ended June 30, 2016 and 2015.
 All of the Company's operations are currently located in Canada.